hyt35/icnn-md/README.md

 # Data-Driven MD with ICNNs,

 This is the code repository for the article "Data-Driven Mirror Descent with Input-Convex Neural Networks" by H.Y.
-Tan, S. Mukherjee, J. Tang, and C.B.
-Schönlieb.
+Tan, S. Mukherjee, J. Tang, and C.-B. Schönlieb.
 An arXiv version of the article can be found [here](https://www.arxiv.org).

 ## Contents
 This repository contains the following: